 If all of this is overwhelming, I’d ask at a music store to try whatever Yamaha student models they have in order to find one in your price range.

-Unless you find a major difficulty for some reason, any Yamaha they show you will do a great job for a beginner.
+Unless you find a major difficulty for some reason,

 The thing that makes the YSL-354 nice for beginners is the unique weight-distribution that makes it easier to hold.
 I’m not sure I’d prioritize this, though, because you’ll adjust to any weight distribution within a few weeks.